 - Attend an information session prior to enrolling

-Mature applicants (20 years of age and over) are encouraged to apply provided they show evidence of the ability to undertake the programme with a reasonable chance of success such as participation in class activities and completion of assessments.
+Mature applicants (20 years of age and over) are encouraged to apply provided they show evidence of the ability to undertake the course with a reasonable chance of success like participation in class activities and completion of assessments.

 * 'in-transition' is a property that's registered with an organic certification agency and has begun the conversion process towards being organic certified.

 Dates/Times/LocationsPlanned intakes*: FebruaryDelivery modes: Part-timeLocations*: Tauranga (Windermere Campus)Duration: One year

 * subject to change.
 Intakes may vary between locations.